thomasgassmann/eth-cheatsheets/visual-computing/main.typ

 #colorbox(color: silver, inline: false)[
   *Light map*: Simulate effect of local light source.
 Can be pre-computed and dynamically adapted \
   *Environment map*: Mirror environment with imaginary sphere or cube for reflective objects \
   *Bump map*: Perturb surface normal according to texture, represents small-scale geometry.
 Limitations: no bumps on silhouette, no self-occlusions, no self-shadowing.
-Height stored as grayscale textures.
+Height stored as grayscale textures. \
-]
+  *Displacement mapping*: compared to bump map, displaces geometry, uses height map to displace points along surface normal ]

 *Procedural texture*: Generate texture from noise (Perlin, Gabor) from Guassian pyramid of noise and summing layers with weights.